 Upon acceptance into the program, the student will attend TRIM orientation.
-Orientation is typically an in-person event, held over the summer, and hosted by Bethany Theological Seminary in Richmond, Indiana.
+Orientation is typically an in-person event held over the summer and hosted by Bethany Theological Seminary in Richmond, Indiana.
+However, the Brethren Academy may decide to move the Orientation entirely online in extenuating circumstances (e.g., weather, travel issues, etc.).
 At the orientation, new students will:

-- Attend the first session of an eight-week, online course called "Introduction to Biblical Studies." - Receive a detailed explanation of the TRIM program. - Begin to create a Learning Covenant which will serve as the student's roadmap to their individual program. - Meet other students and church leaders for worship and conversation.
+- Attend the first session of an eight-week, online course called "Introduction to Biblical Studies." - Receive a detailed explanation of the TRIM program. - Begin to create a Learning Covenant which will serve as the students' roadmap to their individual program. - Meet other students and church leaders for worship and conversation.